HelenHelene/eportfolio/module/OOP_Unit10.md

 ### Professional Skills Matrix and Action Plan
 In terms of my professional skills matrix and action plan, I will apply the knowledge gained in this unit to thoroughly test the code I have developed for the summative assessment.
 By leveraging unit tests and pylint, I aim to ensure the correctness and stylistic integrity of my code.
 Additionally, I will focus on documenting the code effectively, providing clear explanations for stakeholders.

+Morover, I will continue to refine my skills in code testing, adherence to stylistic conventions, and documentation practices.
+This ongoing development will enable me to consistently deliver high-quality software solutions that meet the needs of stakeholders.

 ---

 [Return to Module 2 Main Page](OOP.md)